 That doesn’t mean you have to spend recklessly.

-Planning your shopping trips is one of the best ways to cut back on unnecessary spending.
-Having a plan—and a shopping list—lets you enjoy the act of shopping without feeling guilty.
+Planning your shopping trips is one of the great ways to cut back on unnecessary spending.
+Having a plan-and a shopping list-lets you enjoy the act of shopping without feeling guilty.
 You’ll also avoid impulse purchases!

 4. Cut your biggest expenses